playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 These line numbers are important for a simple reason: They allow you to add breakpoints.
 In order to explain breakpoints, allow me to make an analogy about debug mode to race-car driving.

 Think about running your code like driving an experimental race-car.
-This car has the ability to drive around the track, you can watch it run using bonoculars, but that doesn't give you great insight to if there's anything wrong with the car.
+This car has the ability to drive around the track, you can watch it run using binoculars, but that doesn't give you great insight to if there's anything wrong with the car.
 If you want to take a closer inspection of a race-car, you need to have it pull out to the pit-stop in order to examine the technical aspects of the car before sending it off to drive again.

 It's similar to a debug mode of your program.
 You can evaluate data using `console.log`, but _to gain greater insight, you may want to pause your application_, inspect the small details in the code during a specific state,  and to do so you must pause your code.
 This is where breakpoints come into play: they allow you to place "pause" points into your code so that when you reach the part of code that a breakpoint is present on, your code will pause and you'll be given much better insight to what your code is doing.